Abba Jifar II: Reign

 Queen Gumiti also advised him to expand the cultivation of coffee in his kingdom, which provided increased revenue for him and his subjects.

 In January 1898, as part of a Red Cross mission to southwestern Ethiopia, Bulatovich visited Jimma, and was the guest of Abba Jifar.
 While in Jeren, Bulatovich treated the Queen Mother for "a little bronchitis".
 He left the following description of the king:

 Aba Jefar is still a young man -- handsome, well-built, and somewhat in his prime.
 He has a typical face: a straight thin nose; bright, handsome eyes which shift suspiciously from side to side; a thick black beard; and black, short-cropped, curly hair.
 His hands are graceful.
 He wears large gold rings on all his fingers.
 Dressed in a white shirt and trousers, he has draped over his shoulders the thinnest white shamma.
 His feet are also very small and handsome, clad in leather sandals.

 Towards his later years, Abba Jifar II succumbed to senility.
-His grandson Abba Jofir attempted to take control and re-assert Jimma's independence.
-However, Emperor Haile Selassie responded quickly and sent military forces against Abba Jofir.
-The soldiers brought Abba Jofir back to Addis Ababa, where he was imprisoned.
+His grandson Abba Jobir attempted to take control and re-assert Jimma's independence.
+However, Emperor Haile Selassie responded quickly and sent military forces against Abba Jobir.
+The soldiers brought Abba Jobir back to Addis Ababa, where he was imprisoned.

 In 1930, Haile Selassie removed an enfeebled Abba Jifar II from power and installed his son-in-law, Ras Desta Damtew, in his place.
 Desta Damtew ruled as Governor (Shum) of Jimma, while Abba Jifar II was allowed to remain as King (Negus) as titular head.
 When Abba Jifar II died in 1932, the Kingdom of Jimma was officially ruled directly by the Emperor.